People ask us all the time: "Can I really make money as a grant writer?" Our short answer and long answer are the

 You may discover that you enjoy freelance grant writing so much that you want to do the work full-time as a

 consultant.
 You can choose to build a team, get nitty gritty about the clients you onboard, establish systems that

 help your business run smoothly, and continue scaling.

 This is the route Meredith took.
 She started freelancing as a grant writer, landed a grant writing job she held for five years, and then decided to go full-time consulting.
 She started growing a bit, hired a few team members, and launched from there!

 Side Gig Freelancing/Consultancy

-Another real world example is ________, a Southwest Airlines Flight Attendant.
-She loved her work and the perks, but it wasn’t intellectually stimulating enough for her.
+Another real world example is a woman who originally worked as a Southwest Airlines Flight Attendant.
+She loved her work and the perks of being a flight attendant, but it wasn’t intellectually stimulating enough for her.
 She took to grant writing as a side hustle to satiate her desire to be pushed, learn new skills, and keep her brain sharp.